C-User-Group-Fankfurt/solid_cpp_talk/slides.md

 # SOL**I**D: Interface Segregation Principle

 - > clients should not be forced to depend on methods that they do not use.[^2]
-- interfaces shall help to decouple, not to introduce artifical coupling
+- interfaces shall help to decouple, not introduce artifical coupling
-- split interfaces into (smaller) specific interfaces, to enable clients depending only on interfaces which are relevant for them
+- prefer multiple smaller interfaces to enable clients depending only on interfaces which are relevant for them
-- seperation of concerns is an important special case of the Single-Responsibility Principle
+- interface segregation is an important special case of the Single-Responsibility Principle